 Playtime in People’s Park and Jing’An District

-Several charming neighbourhood restaurants and casual bars are popping up around Jing’An district, to the north of the former French Concession and west of People’s Square.
+Several charming neighbourhood restaurants and cazh bars are popping up around Jing’An district, to the north of the former French Concession and west of People’s Square.
 The Commune Social, opened in 2013, is a tapas, dessert and cocktail bar by British celeb chef and restaurateur Jason Atherton (tel: 6047-7638, 511 Jiangning Road).
 Atherton’s second Shanghai venue (after Table No. 1, see ‘Bund’ section above) serves creative small plates in a simple but sleek setting, with a slither of a cocktail bar upstairs and a cute open-air courtyard.

-French pub Le Cafe des Stagiaires (tel: 3425-0210, 1085 Wuding Road) is a trés-relaxed and very reasonably priced spot for a Belgian beer or glass of wine along with simple French charcuterie and pizzas.
+French pub Le Cafe des Stagiaires (tel: 3425-0210, 1085 Wuding Road) is a trés-relaxed and very reasonably priced spot for a Belgian beer, glass of wine or Pastis along with simple French charcuterie and pizzas.
 Offers half-price daily happy hours from 4-8pm and attracts an energetic young crowd later in the evenings.
 Next door, Malabar (tel: 5237-3085, 1081 Wuding Road) has a similar vibe but with a Spanish bent… tapas, Sangria and La Liga – and other action - on big screens.

 Constructing an Arabian palace on historic green space in the heart of the city was a questionable move by Shanghai’s town planners – but the party people aren’t complaining.
 Deep in People’s Park, on the edge of a still lake, candlelit Barbarossa (tel: 6318-0220, 231 Nanjing Road) glimmers like a mirage.
 Step inside to find three storeys of maharajah chic filled with North African antiques and European trip-hop beats.
 Food and service can be lacklustre but you won’t much care after a cappuccino-flavoured sheesha pipe on the terracotta rooftop.

-On the rooftop of the old British Racing Club, now the Shanghai Art Museum, Kathleen’s 5 (tel: 6327-2221, 5/F, Shanghai Art Museum, 325 Nanjing West Road) is an elegant restaurant in a glassed-encased terrace beneath the original clock tower.
+On the rooftop of the old British Racing Club, Kathleen’s 5 (tel: 6327-2221, 5/F, 325 Nanjing West Road) is an elegant restaurant in a glassed-encased terrace beneath the original clock tower.
 The food plays second fiddle to the ambience.
 Ignore the haughty security guards at the ground-floor entrance to the former Shanghai Art Museum, and take the lift to the top, then the stairs up to the fifth level, noting the old horsehead wrought-iron staircase railings on the way.

 Shikumen chic – Xintiandi bars and clubs